Skip to Content

 While it may not have the zip of caffeine (although you can easily make yours caffeinated), the ginger and other spices definitely bring color into the world for me each morning.

-This chai has become such a staple in my life that it actually now has two food rituals associated with it: my morning drink and the weekly preparation.
+This homemade chai has become such a staple in my life that it actually now has two food rituals associated with it: my morning drink and the weekly preparation (Note: I double the recipe to have enough for the week).
 Taking the time each weekend to prepare it has come to feel like an act of self-care and one that I value deeply.

-I hope that this chai brings you as much comfort and joy as it has brought me.
+I hope that this homemade chai recipe brings you as much comfort and joy as it has brought me.

 Homemade Chai